 End-users and developers often feel like they stand on distant shores, viewing the other camp as an unfamiliar tribe.
-Shouting doesn’t help and smoke signals are unreliable.
+Also, shouting doesn’t help and smoke signals are a bit unreliable.

 To bridge that divide, OpenStack’s Product Working Group met to devise ways to bring those groups closer together and provide the community of contributors the resources they need.

-Hosted on VMWare’s Palo Alto campus, the two-day pow-wow (officially the OpenStack Product Management Kilo Midcycle) covered topics ranging from DefCore and RefStack as well as brainstorming a charter for the group.
+Hosted on VMWare’s Palo Alto campus, the two-day get-together (officially the OpenStack Product Management Kilo Midcycle) covered topics ranging from DefCore and RefStack as well as brainstorming a charter for the group.

-The Product Working Group gathers managers, people, functions, groups that own "products" based on OpenStack who aim to “improve the quality of the delivery process, the delivered product, and the product experience for operators and end users.”
+The Product Working Group gathers managers, people, functions and groups that own “products” based on OpenStack who aim to “improve the quality of the delivery process, the delivered product and the product experience for operators and end users.”
 It formally launched at the Paris Summit, fruit of earlier discussions on the role of product managers in OpenStack as “hidden influencers.”

 “Developers don’t operate in a vacuum, and their success or failure at contributing to open source projects depends heavily on the support (or lack of support) they receive from the management context they operate in,” said software developer Allison Randal, who currently heads up open source strategy at Hewlett-Packard.